Basus War: Background

-An influential tribal chief and leader of the Banu Taghlib, Kulaib ibn Rabiah, had shot a prized she-camel with his arrow.
-This camel belonged to a woman named Basus, who was related to the chief of the Banu Shayban, a subdivision of Banu Bakr.
-Basus wrote and recited a poem which incited the chief of Banu Shayban, Jassas ibn Murrah, against Kulayb ibn Rabi'ah; this resulted in the former stabbing the latter to death.
-Kulayb's murder angered the Banu Taghlib, and they attacked and provoked Banu Shayban hence bringing all the subdivisions of Banu Bakr against themselves.
+According to literary accounts, the conflict began when Kulaib ibn Rabiah, a leading figure of Taghlib, killed a camel belonging to Basus, a woman related to Jassas ibn Murrah of the Shayban branch of Banu Bakr.
+The lament of Basus, presented poetically, provoked Jassas to kill Kulayb, setting of off retaliatory violence between two tribes.

 Course of conflict

 On a day known as Yawm al-Hazr, the Banu Taghlib carried out an assault against the Banu Shayban.
 They were victorious, and majority of the casualties were from the Banu Shayban.
 Then a few days later, the Banu Taghlib confronted the Arab tribe of Zubaid.
 No casualties were reported, and later on the Banu Taghlib continued their attacks on Banu Shayban, killing one of the important Banu Shayban members.
 Gradually, the whole group of Banu Bakr (including all subdivisions) participated in the war against Banu Taghlib.
 One of the first victories against Banu Taghlib was on a day known as Yawm 'ala Istirad, where a criminal from that tribe was killed.